sdray/sources-sdray.github.io/content/publication/covain-2009-a/index.md

 ---
 # Documentation: https://wowchemy.com/docs/managing-content/

-title: 'Phylogeny and Evolution of Shapes: A New Approach to Predict Phylogenetic Positions of Missing Taxa'
+title: 'Phylogeny and evolution of shapes: a new approach to predict phylogenetic positions of missing taxa'
 subtitle: ''
 summary: ''
 authors: